 Eating high sugar food like processed or red meat, having sugar-sweetened drinks can raise your blood sugar level to the extent to cause prediabetes.
 However, eating vegetables, fruits, whole grain or olive oil decreases the risk of prediabetes.

 With the increase in age, people become more susceptible to prediabetes may be due to lack of exercise and loss in muscle mass.
 The prediabetes or borderline sugar is most common after the age of 45.

 Prediabetes can be seen more commonly with siblings or parents with type 2 diabetes.
 According to research, people have a greater chance of prediabetes with the family history of diabetic patients.

-Gestational diabetes (diabetes during pregnancy) also increases the risk of prediabetes or borderline sugar, if not managed carefully.
-If one gives birth to the baby, weighing more than 9 pounds then she or the baby is more likely to develop prediabetes in the future.
+Gestational diabetes (diabetes during pregnancy) also increase the risk of prediabetes or borderline sugar, if not managed carefully.
+If one gives birth to the baby, weighed more than 9 pounds then her or the baby are more likely to develop prediabetes in future.